BananaAcid/vantage-repl-mongo/README.md

 node~$ mongo q motds:insert{}: ..
 node~$
 ```
-Note: the .whatever commands change the mode, so
+Note: the .whatever commands change the mode, making all future entered objects to use that specific mode